 While the juvenile court system does not usually hand down penalties as harsh as the adult justice system, a conviction can still have serious repercussions for your child.
 Some examples of penalties your child may face if convicted include:

 In addition, many juveniles must stay in a detention facility until their trial date.
-This keeps them away from their home and family.
+Staying in a facility keeps them away from their home and family.
 Your legal team will work to protect your child throughout each step of the legal process, especially as your family needs additional support while separated.

 Examples of Common Juvenile Crimes in Orlando

-Your child can face several charges in Orlando’s juvenile court system depending on the circumstances of their case.
+Your child can face several charges in Florida’s juvenile court system depending on the circumstances of their case.
 Most lawyers with experience in the juvenile court system in Florida have managed cases involving:

 Click to contact our Orlando Juvenile Crime Lawyers today